isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2154.md

 ---
-title: Vacuum Cooler Equipment
+title: Substrate Mixing and Packing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2154
 ---

 ### Description

-A system that rapidly cools from produce to extend shelf life and be more energy efficient.
+A machine that mix and fill substrate bags with various nutrients that's necessary for growing of crops.

 ### Details of Solution